Article 30 GDPR

 (b) Categories of processing carried out on behalf of the controller

 Article 30(2)(b) GDPR requires the processor to list the categories of processing carried out on behalf of each controller.
-The processor is only required to document the categories of processing activities.
-The notion of categories implies that individual processing steps are not described in detail.
-It is likely sufficient for the processor to provide a general description of their service in the documentation (such as cloud computing or software-as-a-service).[14]
+The processor is only required to document the categories of processing.
+The notion of categories implies (similar to the term "processing activity") that individual processing operations are not described in detail.
+It is likely sufficient for the processor to provide a general description of their service in the documentation (such as cloud computing or software-as-a-service).[30]

 (c) International transfers